ChrisCooper/mostly-benevolent-infection/readme.md

 Things that could use tweaking:

-- don't use the client-side JSX transformer
+- Don't use the client-side JSX transformer, and use a javascript minifier/combiner